 Important exceptions include evaluative opinion material obtained confidentially in the course of our performing reference checks and access that would impact on the privacy rights of other people.
 We do refuse access if it would breach any confidentiality that attaches to that information or if it would interfere with the privacy rights of other people.
 In many cases evaluative material contained in references that we obtain will be collected under obligations of confidentiality that we make and which the communicator of that information is entitled to expect will be observed.

-If you wish to obtain access to your personal information you should contact our Company Director.
+If you wish to obtain access to your personal information you should contact our Compliance Officer.
 You will need to be in a position to verify your identity.